umr-marbec/datarmor-documentation/README.md

 # Running a job: PBS script (parallel)

 Parallel jobs are run in the same way, except that a queue (`-q`) parameter is added.
-It specifies the number of **nodes** that you use.
-1 node is 28 cores.
+It specifies the resources that you will use.

 ``` {.bash language="csh"}
 #!/bin/csh